Crayola Signature Coloring Songbook: Lyrics by Lennon & McCartney

 Most of this book stayed very close to my original vision.
 PENNY LANE started out as mostly text and a small scene of stores and street lamps.
 I gave it some serious thought and decided all the characters should be a part of the nurse’s “play” that is going on in her head — “she feels as if she's in a play / she is anyway”.
 I posed my wife for reference and I ended up with one of the coolest pages in this book.
 McCartney wrote this song based on scenes and characters from Penny Lane, an actual street in Liverpool.
 Originally intended for inclusion on the album SGT.
 PEPPER’S LONELY HEARTS CLUB BAND, the song was released in 1967 as a double — A side with STRAWBERRY FIELDS FOREVER.

 This is possibly my favorite Beatles song (which is why I drew myself as the main character).
 It was fun to include as many references in the song as possible.
+The two-finger typing method depicted in the illustration is a nod to author Mickey Spillane, famous for his Mike Hammer crime novels.
 It’s a song that starts and just keeps going!
 McCartney wrote PAPERBACK WRITER in 1966 after he read an article in the Daily Mail about an aspiring book author.

 TICKET TO RIDE